 Specifically talking about Bora Bora, this place is not a destination most people go on a regular basis, but the unique unimaginable beauty the island offers makes it a destination that I would recommend to anyone for a once in a life time experience.
 Hopefully these Bora Bora travel tips help you (and your family, significant other, friends, etc.) to begin planning a trip and make a destination like this possible when leveraging credit card airline and hotel points to offset some of the significant costs that come with visiting these islands.

-Check out our travel packing list and the camera gear we used to take all of the photos you saw above: www.amazon.com/shop/lifeinfocus
+Check out our travel packing list and the camera gear we used to take all of the photos you saw above (Life in Focus may make a small commission from any purchases made): www.amazon.com/shop/lifeinfocus

 Please feel free to share this post if you enjoyed it and HAPPY BORA BORA TRAVELS :)